All Episodes

 There's no benevolent police state.

-There, we they will justify their existence by pointing to exaggerations of crime, but they don't exist to solve those issues.
+They will justify their existence by pointing to exaggerations of crime, but they don't exist to solve those issues.

 They exist to consolidate power.

-His whole career was based on the idea that the globalists are trying to exaggerate the level of danger that the militia and extreme right wing movements presented as a domestic terror threat, because if they could justify cracking down on those groups, they could use that as a means of expanding their power.
+His whole career was based on the idea that the globalists are trying to exaggerate the level of danger that the militia and extreme right-wing movements presented as a domestic terror threat, because if they could justify cracking down on those groups, they could use that as a means of expanding their power.

-And just like that, no one really has a second amendment anymore.
+And just like that, no one really has a Second Amendment anymore.

-But they would never come out and say that they just wanted to get rid of the second amendment.
+But they would never come out and say that they just wanted to get rid of the Second Amendment.

-That would it would always be sold to you as an extension of what they need to do in order to solve the huge crime problem that the militia people represent.
+It would always be sold to you as an extension of what they need to do in order to solve the huge crime problem that the militia people represent.

-I don't agree with Alex, and I think that the militia and right wing people were and still are a legitimate danger to public safety.
+I don't agree with Alex, and I think that the militia and right-wing people were and still are a legitimate danger to public safety.

-But if you just stipulate That he's right and go with this premise, it helps you clearly see how he shifted his role in the media space.
+But if you just stipulate that he's right and go with this premise, it helps you clearly see how he shifted his role in the media space.

-Previously he was working to minimize the fear and sense of danger around these extreme right wing groups, and his ostensible reason for doing so was that if that fear was low, the globalists couldn't use it to justify launching their police state.
+And his ostensible reason for doing so was that if that fear was low, the globalists couldn't use it to justify launching their police state.

 They needed you to be scared because a scared population is more controllable.